Essentials of Resilience

 T: 01786 430 328

-Ginnie joined the Leadership Foundation in 2007 following nine years as Director of Training and Development at the University of Stirling.
+Ginnie oversees key Leadership Foundation open programmes, including Senior Strategic Leadership, Preparing for Senior Strategic Leadership, Leading Departments, Introduction to Head of Department and, most recently, our dedicated programme for women leaders, Aurora.
+She is the Leadership Foundation's co-director for Scotland and represents the organisation on a number of UK-wide committees.
+Ginnie joined the Leadership Foundation in 2007 following nine years as director of training and development at the University of Stirling.
 Having previously worked at the University of Aberdeen and in the financial services sector, Ginnie is well-versed in the nuances of the Scottish higher educational sector and accustomed to working across diverse organisations at all levels.
-Whilst her professional interests are leadership and management development, her various roles have covered diversity and equal opportunities, organisation development and the implementation and management of change.

 Also of interest

 - Wednesday 10 February 2016 Counter Terrorism/The Prevent Agenda: Self-assessment 2